Factors Involved In Preparing a Dog For Competition or Show.

 Factor four: What grooming and clipping do you need and when should you start preparing for the show.

-go to link Factor one: Shows and competitions available
+Factor one: Shows and competitions available

 The first thing you need to consider is what type of show or competition you are going to enter you’re in and is he or she eligible to enter.
 The best show to start with is Companion shows.
 These are normally held for a charity or local canine societies.
 The classes are open to all breeds or dogs.
 This is a good way to start preparing your dog for the bigger shows.
 The next type of show you might consider is a single breed show.
 Some of these shows can be formal and some can be informal and could lead to the dog’s qualification to the bigger more prestigious shows like Crufts.